Lichun: Korea

 Ipchun is the first season of the new year, so there are many farming-related events.

 In Ipchun, families, regardless of the city or countryside, put their writings on walls or thresholds as a blessing event.

 These writings are also called Ipchunchuk, Chunchuk, Ipchunseo, Ipchunbang, and Chunbang.

 Those who know the letters write themselves, and those who do not know how to write, ask others to write them.

 It is said that it is good to attach it at the time of Ipchun, but it is not written in the house where the funeral is held.

 About

-Lichun was frequently mentioned in literature.
-The most famous reference is probably Du Fu's (杜甫) shi (詩), simply titled Lìchūn (立春):
+Lichun is mentioned in literature, including in Du Fu's (杜甫) shi (詩), simply titled Lìchūn (立春):

 This poem tells us about the traditional custom of eating chūnbǐng (春餅) on this day.